The 4 Step Process to an LMS Comparison

 How to Do a Learning Management System Comparison

-A learning management system comparison is an important step in the overall process of launching an LMS.
+A learning management system (LMS) features comparison is an important step in the overall process of launching an LMS.
 This process usually has 4 steps, including:

 - Researching LMSs